-249 West 42nd Street,
+249 W. 42nd Street,

-8 people favorited this theater
+7 people favorited this theater

-The Harem Theater was carved from existing retail space around 1970, and featured XXX porn films on a double-bill grind for the better part of a quarter century.
+The Harem Theatre was carved from existing retail space around 1970, and featured XXX porn films on a double-bill grind for the better part of a quarter century.
 NYC records indicate that an eating establishment had previously occupied the site since 1964 and before that tenants included an Adler Shoe shop as far back as the 1940’s (Adler specialized in discreet “elevator shoes” for vertically challenged men).

 Just login to your account and subscribe to this theater